ginstrom/paladin-novel/chapters/03_shore-of-second-chances.md

 "And I want to get out of sight of any ships," said Pell, eyes scanning the horizon.

 Sim looked up, offering a nod.
 "Inland.
 Freshwater."
 He pointed toward a gap in the dunes.
 "Fleabane and thrift cluster near streams—we can follow them to water."
+His voice carried the quiet confidence of someone who'd spent years reading the land's subtle signs.

 Gond filed the information away.
-The priest's knowledge kept surprising him—not the mystical nonsense he'd expected, but practical survival skills.
+The priest's knowledge kept surprising him—not the mystical nonsense he'd expected, but practical survival skills that spoke of a life lived close to the earth.
 He scanned the debris littering the shore.
 Barrels bobbed in the shallows, tangled nets draped across rocks, planks scattered like broken bones.

 He selected a warped boathook, testing its weight.
 Pell snatched up a length of wood, shoving the crude club into his belt.
 Sim gathered barnacle-crusted gourds, shaking each one near his ear before nodding approval.